• Skip to primary navigation

 There are a lot of different ways to train, work out, and achieve your goals.
 However, when it comes to exercise for women I always strive to work posterior chain exercises more than anything.

-Just like any other workout, bodyweight workouts can be scaled to your particular goals (learn how to maximize training for your goals).
+Just like any other workout, bodyweight workouts can be scaled to your particular goals.
 And, once you know how to make at-home exercises harder without adding weights, there's no stopping you!

-So, choose 5-6 exercises from the list, make them into a circuit, and get started!
+Choose 1-3 exercises from each group on the list, make them into a circuit, and get started!

 Important Tips About Bodyweight Training